m-voit/concepts-of-programming-languages/study-project/paper.md

 type Node = Or | And | Not | Value;
 ```

-Unfortunately this is not possible in JavaScript because it lacks types.
+Unfortunately this is not possible in JavaScript because it's missing explicit types.
-However, by using TypeScript, a JavaScript superset, it would be possible to use this syntax today.
+However, by using TypeScript, a JavaScript superset, it would be possible to use this syntax today [typ01].

-In Go this feature isn't present either, but there is an ongoing discussion to introduce sum types along with generic types in Go 2.0 [gol02][git03].
+This feature is also missing in Go, but there is an ongoing discussion on the introduction of sum types along with generic types in Go 2.0 [gol02][git03].
-This means, in the future, Go might get support for union types, allowing to easily represent AST nodes.
+This means that Go could receive support for sum types in the future, allowing easy representation of AST nodes.

 ### Pattern matching